NaLelqGoshkaFerarito/PSW_G10/clients/explanation.md

 1. Static variables
 - `__logger` - analogous to ClientPlain
 - `__client` - the stock client implementation; has to be static because of `__self__`
+- `__connection_timeout` - number of packets to receive before timeout (for exact number and recommended settings reference the implementation)

 2. Instance variables
 - `__plaintext` - a plaintext client, stores the client details
 - `__id` - equal to `__plaintext` ID

 ### Functions
 This is the most important part of the directory, because these functions are responsible for interfacing with the broker and decoding the message.
+You can use all functions, but it is recommended that you only use `Interface functions`
 1. Static functions
 - `decode` - (see also `txts`->`example_data.json`) this method has 3 steps i.
 Type change/cleanup - the input data changes types from `bytes` to `string` to `json` ii.
 Data extraction - the data is extracted from the `json`